Block Prints

 Paris

-These are linoleum block prints created by hand from sketches done on site when I visited Paris.
+These are linoleum block prints after sketches done on site when I visited Paris.

 Letterpress Posters

 Sometimes I find a quote I just want to make art from, and beautifully I have a collection of type to go with my proof press.
-These posters are typeset with vintage wood type, sometimes mixed with hand carved linoleum blocks, and printed on a Line-o-scribe proof press.
+These posters are typeset with vintage wood type, occasionally mixed with a hand carved linoleum block, and printed on a Line-o-scribe proof press.
 14x22".

 The carving process: